 SDBOR Student Success Dashboard

 The SDBOR Student Success Dashboard offers an interactive tool for analyzing student persistence in South Dakota's public university system.
-For any group of degree-seeking undergraduates, users can view longitudinal progression data showing the extent to which entering students remain enrolled in the university system until a degree is earned.
+For any group of degree-seeking undergraduates, users can view longitudinal progression data showing the extent to which entering students remain enrolled at their starting universities until a degree is earned.
 A variety of menus and filters enable comparisons between targeted student groups.

 Data for the most recent entering cohort suggest several key takeaways:

-- Of the 7,589 degree-seeking undergraduates who entered the university system in Fall 2012, almost 37 percent earned a degree within four years.
-After six years, more than half (about 54 percent) had completed a degree.
+- Of the 4,934 first-time bachelor's degree-seeking undergraduates who entered the university system in Fall 2013, approximately 33 percent earned a degree within four years.
+After six years, more than half (about 53 percent) had completed a degree.
 Though not shown here, these figures compare favorably with other four-year public universities in the United States.

 - Several factors appear to correlate with improved persistence outcomes.
 For example, higher graduation rates are achieved by students with high ACT scores, students with strong high school GPAs, students receiving scholarship awards, and students taking more demanding credit loads.

 - The dashboard includes data for all degree-seeking undergraduate students beginning a regental degree program in a given fall semester.
 Both first-time students and transfer students are included.
 Each student is listed once per institution as applicable.